-5. Key features in Policy Management System
+5. Key features in the Policy Management System

 FS-PM allows full customer-specific customization and configuration on the FS-PM basis module.
 It can map process chains in real-time and provides suitable sample content with cross-line of business basis processes.
-Standard templates and classes are available for different processes, products and insurance mathematics in line of business Life and P&C.
+Standard templates and classes are available for different processes, products and insurance mathematics in line with business Life and P&C.

 As FS-PM is built on framework driven architecture, it makes it more flexible and accessible from customer’s perspective.
-The framework that’s used in policy management is Policy based Technology (PBT) which is 4-layers architecture and makes it possible to create/change/delete entities, fields and screens across FS-PM system providing better controllability and extensibility.
+The framework that’s used in policy management is Policy-based Technology (PBT) which is 4-layers architecture and makes it possible to create/change/delete entities, fields, and screens across FS-PM system providing better controllability and extensibility.